 Be sure to pre-order a copy (if you can afford to) of Out in the Cold which is expected to be released on October 18, 2022, in a hardback format and produced by fine-art publishers, Hurtwood.

-You may also want to check out the best coffee table books on photography (opens in new tab), and similarly the best books on photography (opens in new tab).
-Looking for the best cameras for wildlife photography (opens in new tab)?
-Or do you need the best 4K camera for video (opens in new tab)?
+You may also want to check out the best coffee table books on photography, and similarly the best books on photography.
+Looking for the best cameras for wildlife photography?
+Or do you need the best camera for filmmaking?